marionjake/Lane-Detector/README.md

-Simple lane detection program with openCV
+Simple lane detection program with openCV in C++